alexharri/website/posts/searching-and-navigating-git-commits.md

 <@text400>...over 400 more commits</@>
 ```

 Hmm... these are all very recent commits.
 As we touched on earlier, `git log` orders commits from newest to oldest by default.
-Since we want to find the earliest mentions of `distDir` we can use the handy `--reverse` option to get the oldest commits first:
+Since we want to find the earliest mentions of `distDir` we can use the handy `--reverse` flag to get the oldest commits first:

 ```
 <@text200>▶</@> <@text400>git log</@> <@cli-arg>-S</@> <@token.string>"distDir"</@> <@cli-arg>--oneline --reverse</@>